mattcarlotta/nvi/README.md

 A fast, cross-platform, exec-free, RegEx-free `.env` parser, scanner and emitter.

-- 0 dependencies & statically linked
+- 0 dependencies and statically linked
 - language agnostic
 - parses one or more `.env` files
 - handles `${KEY}` interpolations